cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/rule-categories.md

 # Rule categories

-Rules in the Network-layer DDoS Attack Protection managed ruleset belong to the following categories (also known as tags):
+The main categories (or tags) of Network-layer DDoS Attack Protection managed rules are the following:

 {{<table-wrap>}}